shuozhixu/Materials_2024/README.md

 The two input files to be used can be found in the `FS-Ag` directory in this GitHub repository.

-First, we apply energy minimization to create a Ag single crystal containing a relaxed edge dislocation.
+First, we apply energy minimization to create a Ag single crystal containing a relaxed edge dislocation pinned between two \{112\} free surfaces.
 To this purpose, creata a new directory, and run a LAMMPS simulation using files `lmp_minFSAg.in`, `data.Ag`, `AgCu.eam.alloy`, and `lmp.batch`.
 Remember to modify the input file name in the last file.
 Dump files will be written to this directory, but that is fine, because there aren't many.

-Once the simulation is finished, you will find a file `data.minFSAg`.
+Once the simulation is finished, we will find a file `data.minFSAg`.

 Second, create a new directory, run a LAMMPS simulation to model the dislocation glide with files `lmp_FSAg.in`, `data.minFSAg`, `AgCu.eam.alloy`, and `lmp.batch`.
 Again, remember to modify the input file name in the last file.

 All dumpe files can be found in `/ourdisk/hpc/cm3atou/dont_archive/mahshad1994/Ag-FS`.
 Record the stress-strain curve and plot it together with the three curves for the nanolaminated Ag.

+Third, we calculate the \{112\} free surface energy in Ag.
+To this purpose, create a new directory, and run a LAMMPS simulation using `lmp_minFSEAg.in`, `AgCu.eam.alloy`, and `lmp.batch`.
+Again, remember to modify the input file name in the last file.
+Dump files will be written to this directory, but that is fine, because there aren't many.

+Once the simulation is finished, we will find a file `FSE`, which contains the free surface energy, in units of mJ/m<sup>2</sup>.

 ## References